View Document Text

 Proxy Votes

-The Adviser does not vote proxies for clients’ securities.
+The Advisor does not vote proxies for clients’ securities.
 Clients are expected

 to vote their own proxies.
 When assistance on voting proxies is requested,

-the Adviser may provide recommendations to the client.
-If a conflict of interest
+the Advisor may provide recommendations to the client.
+If a conflict of

 - 15 -